LLNL/llnl.github.io/about/contributing.md

 {% endcapture %}
   {% assign accordionContent = accordionContent | markdownify %}
-  {% include components/accordion.html title='How do I build this site locally?' content=accordionContent %}
+  {% include components/accordion.html title='How do I build this site locally?' slug='local' content=accordionContent %}

 {% capture accordionContent %}
 A [JSON file](https://github.com/LLNL/llnl.github.io/blob/main/visualize/github-data/category_info.json) contains the info for the software catalog categories displayed on the home page: title, Font Awesome icon, description.
 If any changes need to be made to these categories, just edit the data in the JSON and the home page will reflect your changes automatically.
 (These catalog categories/topics are distinct from the tags on [News posts](../../news).)
 The list below contains each category's description to ensure consistency in phrasing and length.
 Note that in some cases the category is plural, but the corresponding tag is singular.